Holy Priest Healing Easy Mode — The War Within (11.1.0)

 The Basics of Holy Priest

-Holy Priest's standard toolkit is better suited to AoE/raid healing, where they can provide relatively smooth output.
-That said, thanks to the Lightweaver Icon Lightweaver talent, they are also capable of single-target healers.
+Holy Priest has a versatile healing toolkit which, through various talent builds, can swap from being suited to AoE/raid healing or capable single-target healing.
 Most of the stronger Holy Priest spells require standing still to cast, which requires some forward thinking to play optimally, meaning periods of heavy movement can sometimes be punishing and should be planned.

 3.